 According to Hubspot, an estimated 90% of marketing resources are still invested in outbound activities.
 Although outbound marketing was once the most effective form of marketing, inbound is rapidly taking its place.
 The decline in outbound marketing popularity is largely due to the rise in social media, which allows brands to take advantage of “real-time” marketing.

 Inbound marketing first gained traction in online search.
 Social media further spurred its rapid growth.
 As people spent more time on the internet, it only made sense to advertise there.
 Google and Facebook have been the largest beneficiaries of this trend.

-When you create well-optimized content, you can organically reach people who are actually interested in what you have to offer.
+When you create well-optimized content, you have the opportunity to organically reach people who are actually interested in what you have to offer.
 Additionally, pay-per-click ads have the ability to reach your target audience much more effectively than a billboard.
 Instead of forcing your message on everyone to see, inbound marketing encourages customers to come to you.

 The Inbound Advantage

 According to Doyen Digital, SEO-generated inbound leads have a 14.6% close rate, while outbound leads have a 1.7% close rate.
 Why?
 Inbound leads are coming from people who initiated a call or navigated to a website.
 They’re actively shopping and intend to make a purchase.